ddd-mtl/delivery-zome/README.md

  - Multiple distribution strategies:
    - Send via DM
    - Send via DHT
-   - Define private Drop-Off points (cap-grants?)
+   - (TODO) Define private Drop-Off points (cap-grants?)
-   - recipient 2 recipient sharing
+   - (TODO) recipient 2 recipient sharing
-   - public
+   - (TODO) public
- - Spliting / Chunking large parcels for delivery
+ - Spliting / Chunking large parcels into many small ones
- - Failsafe and recovery (with post_commit())
- - A default chunk entry is provided for arbitrary data
+ - A default Chunk entry is provided for arbitrary data
+ - Robust multi-step and failure recovery (with post_commit())
- - Acknowledgement system?
+ - (TODO) Acknowledgement system?

-Constraints:
 A sender can send any Entry to a list of recipients The Entry must be first committed to the sender's source chain.
 The recipient has the option to accept or refuse an incoming delivery.

+The module is to be used by other zomes (via inter-zome calls) on their own entry types.

-Parcel types can have the option to not be refusable (ex: acks, mails)?
+?Parcel types can have the option to not be refusable (ex: acks, mails)?
 With parcel trait?

 Commit arbitrary entries to your source chain